|GPS:||39.264, -77.395 Google Map · Climbing Area Map|

 Most of the areas here are in the confines of the woods thus you can find relief from the hot summer heat.
 However because of this, the area can tend to remain wet a day or two after a rain.

-During the peak climbing season don't think you will have the area to yourself, there is a lot of climbing traffic along with hikers as well.
+During the peak climbing season don't think you'll have the area to yourself, there is a lot of climbing traffic along with hikers as well.

 As for the climbing most, if not all can be top roped using trees and boulders for anchors, in some cases gear is preferred over using long sections of webbing to reach the natural anchors.
 As well, some climbs can also be good for the trad junkies, Boy Scout Ledges offers the new leader some good beginner lead climbs.
 As for the aid climbing, please remember this is private land and NO use of bolts, pitons and the likes are allowed.
 Clean aid only.